shirish93/shirish93.github.io/_ideas/2024-03-15-BNKS-social-innovation.md

     -   **Student-Led Innovation Challenge:** Organize an annual challenge where students propose and implement solutions to real-world problems, attracting sponsorships and showcasing student talent and innovation.

-    -   **Democratic School Governance:** Empower students through representation in decision-making bodies, fostering ownership and responsibility for the learning environment.
+    -   **Democratic School Governance:** Empower students through representation in decision-making bodies, encouraging ownership and responsibility for the learning environment.

     -   **Interdisciplinary Project Labs:** Establish student-led project labs focused on emerging fields like AI, robotics, or design thinking, attracting high-achieving students seeking unique challenges.